CadenFinley/CJsShell/README.md

 This script will:
 - Install the cjsh binary to `/usr/local/bin/`
 - Install the man page if available
-- Create the necessary `.cjsh` directory structure in your home folder
+- Create the necessary `.config/cjsh` directory structure in your home folder
 - Show instructions for setting cjsh as your default shell

 ### Manual Installation